Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Introduction

 \section{Introduction}

-The current rapid maturation of quantum information processing platforms \cite{Arute2019} renders meaningful scientific and commercial applications of quantum computers to be within reach.
-While it seems unlikely that fault-tolerant devices \cite{Postler2021, Egan2021} will scale to sufficiently large logical qubit numbers in the near future, noisy intermediate-scale (NISQ) quantum devices are predicted to usher in the era of applied quantum computing \cite{Preskill2018quantumcomputingin}.
-The capabilities and performance of such platforms will be crucially determined by their quantum compiler stack: First, fully automated, hardware agnostic frontends enable access for non-expert users from various scientific disciplines and industry.
-Second, optimizations carried out at the compilation stage allow for circumventing limitations due to noise and limited qubit register sizes, thereby enabling increased functionality of a given NISQ platform.
+The current rapid maturation of quantum information processing platforms \cite{Arute2019} brings meaningful scientific and commercial applications of quantum computing within reach.
+While it seems unlikely that fault-tolerant devices \cite{Postler2022, Egan2021} will scale to sufficiently large numbers of logical qubits in the near future, noisy intermediate scale quantum (NISQ) devices are predicted to lead the way into the era of applied quantum computing \cite{Preskill2018quantumcomputingin}.
+The quantum compiler stack of such platforms will crucially determine their capabilities and performance: First, fully automated, hardware-agnostic front-ends will enable access for non-expert users from various scientific disciplines and industry.
+Second, optimizations performed at the compilation stage will allow overcoming limitations due to noise and limited qubit register sizes, thereby increasing the functionality of a given NISQ platform.

-With the scaling up of quantum hardware to larger qubit register sizes and deeper gate sequences, the platforms become increasingly complex and require tool support and automation.
-Thus, it is no longer feasible to manually design quantum circuits and use fixed decomposition schemes to convert the algorithm input into a complete set of qubit operations which can be executed by the specific quantum hardware, referred to as its \emph{native gate set}.
-Dedicated quantum compilers are required for the optimized conversion of large circuits to low-level hardware instructions.
+As quantum hardware scales to larger qubit register sizes and deeper gate sequences, the platforms become increasingly complex and require tool support and automation.
+It is no longer feasible to manually design quantum circuits and use fixed decomposition schemes to convert the algorithm input into a complete set of qubit operations which the specific quantum hardware can execute, referred to as its \emph{native gate set}.
+Dedicated quantum compilers are required for the optimized conversion of large circuits into low-level hardware instructions.